 Prague Metro

-In 1968 the Russian communist came to Prague with guns and tanks blazing.
+In 1968 the Russian communists came to Prague with guns and tanks blazing.
 They are not credited with doing much good in Prague.
-Bu there is one thing that they did really well and that is the Prague metro.
+But there is one thing that they did really well and that is the Prague metro.

-As you can see from the map there are 3 metro lines.
-They criss cross the city and touch on almost every section.
-You can just about anywhere in the city via metro.
+As you can see from the map there are three metro lines.
+They crisscross the city and touch on almost every section.
+You can get just about anywhere in the city via metro.
 The three lines interchange near the center of Prague, forming a kind of metro ring road around the center.

 Besides walking the second best form of travel within the city is the metro.
 It is fast, reliable and safe.
 Besides the peak hours in the morning with people going to work and in the early evening, people going home, the metro is not crowded.